sourcegraph/about/content/blogposts/2023/cody-is-cheating.md

 <p style={{textAlign: 'center'}}>*Cody* &nbsp; = &nbsp; *Sourcegraph* &nbsp; + &nbsp; *BYOLLM*</p>

-I also think that **self-hosted embeddings** are going to be a game-changer, and they should be available for Cody within weeks.
+I also think that **self-hosted embeddings** are going to be a game-changer, and we’re working to make them available for Cody soon.
 You will no longer need to upload your code base to a cloud provider; all your IP assets can be embedded in your own secure environment.

 I hope that was useful!
 This entire analogy is credit to Greg Wester, our Enterprise Cody PM.